AndersDeath/diary2/000-current.md

 # 12 August - Saturday - Yerevan - 317 day of immigration

 We was driving in Armenia.
 We were in Khor Virap, Sevan lake, Garni, Azat reservoir.
 I fucked up today.
 I fell asleep when I drove the car.
 It was horrible.
+However everything went well and I didn't hurt anyone.